-President, Karen L. Brown
+Second Vice President, Karen L. Brown

 Karen Brown brings a strong background in education to her work as a board member.
 She holds a Bachelor’s Degree in education from Slippery Rock State College and a Master’s Degree in administration from Duquesne University, as well as a Principal’s Certification.
 She has worked as a teacher in elementary and middle grades and as a middle school principal.

 Ms. Brown and her two children (now college graduates themselves) graduated from the Baldwin-Whitehall School District, which was central in her desire to become a member of the board, “After being an educator for 40 years, I felt it was time to give back to the community that educated me and my children.”
 Brown feels that understanding the District’s legacy is key to progress, “This District was built with strong values and traditions.
 I want to uphold those traditions and values while finding ways to move the District forward.
 The more we can be on the cutting edge of education, the better we will be able to meet the needs of the students in our fast-technology world.”

 Ms. Macek attended Indiana University of Pennsylvania, where she earned a Bachelor’s of Science Degree in business and marketing.
 She currently works as a Municipal Collections Administrator.
 Ms. Macek has two children, Madelyn a graduate of Baldwin High School and Bella a freshman at Baldwin High School.